tom-draper/api-analytics/README.md

 #### Data API

-The logged data for all requests can be accessed via our API.
+Logged data for all requests can be accessed via our API.
 Simply send a GET request to `https://api-analytics-server/api/data` with your API key set as `API-Key` in headers.

 ```py
 import requests